Sensory Loss in Older People

 • Independence

-• Wellbeing.
+• Wellbeing

-(MedlinePlus 2020; University of Chicago Medical Center 2016)
+(MedlinePlus 2022; University of Chicago Medical Center 2016)

-Sensory loss in older adults is common.
+Sensory loss in older people is common.
 An American study found that 94% of older adults have one type of sensory loss; 38% have two; and 28% have three to five.
 These statistics are strongly associated with age, gender and race (University of Chicago Medical Center 2016).

-In Australia, 93% of people over 55 years of age are experiencing a long-term vision disorder and 49% of people over 75 are experiencing a long-term hearing disorder (AIHW 2016).
+In Australia, 93% of people over 65 years of age are experiencing a long-term vision disorder (AIHW 2021), and 50% of people aged 60-70 have some kind of hearing loss - this increases to 80% after 80 years of age (DoHaAC 2024).

 Types of Sensory Loss